msekast/bigbro/discovery/README.md

 Target platform
 ---------------
 The wearable market is emerging, but there are the mobile iOS and the Android platforms which seem at the moment to be promising platforms for wearables as well.
-Ideally the application developed should be as easy as possible portable to both of these platforms.
-One of the two platforms will be chosen as the target platform for this project as we go.
+Tizen seems to become a serious challanger of these established platforms with interesting perspecitves.
+Ideally the application developed should be as easy as possible portable to all of these platforms.
+One of the three platforms will be chosen as the main target platform for this project as we go.

 Disclaimer on cloud service parts
 ---------------------------------